fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 of reality.

 There are multiple ways to be more in touch with reality.
-Having friends that criticise you is a good start, but not everyone has friends close enough.
+Having friends that criticize you is a good start, but not everyone has friends close enough.
 Same with a mentor giving feedback.
 "You should listen to others more" - "Yeah right, but their ideas are always so stupid and never work".
 Obviously, an attitude of gratitude and openness is a precondition for successfully applying